What to Pack for Lebanon

 Summer

-Add: High-SPF sunscreen, wide-brimmed hat, swimwear, lightweight, long-sleeved linen shirt for sun protection
+Add: High-SPF sunscreen, wide-brimmed hat, lightweight, long-sleeved shirts for sun protection, swimwear for the Mediterranean coast

 Shop Summer essentials →